-Part 1, the first 4 weeks, you will define the state of the "world" as it is in 2017 in your chosen business area (see the partial list below).
+Part 1, the first 4 weeks, you will define the state of the "world" as it is in 2019 in your chosen business area (see the partial list below).
 The choice here must be made during the first week of the course, or even before.
 You may choose any other activity but that must be approved by the instructor.

-Dansonal transportation in Toronto Dublic transportation Personal transportation in Toronto Public transportation Shipping (truck, rail, air, etc.) Food distribution Driverless vehicles Drug manufacturing & distribution Personal care and lifestyle Health care and well-being Housing (owner owned, public, shared, condos) Energy generation and distribution Water, sewage, garbage and recycling Manufacturing Telecommunications Books, e-readers, reading Advertising Restaurants/bars Live theatre - concerts UAVs (Unmanned Aerial Vehicles) Public schools (primary & secondary) Post-secondary (Universities Comm Colleges) Fashion Nature and our effects on it (GHG, garbage) Architecture - what will cities' architecture be?
+Personal transportation in Toronto Public transportation Shipping (truck, rail, air, etc.) Food distribution Driverless vehicles Drug manufacturing & distribution Personal care and lifestyle Health care and well-being Housing (owner owned, public, shared, condos) Energy generation and distribution Water, sewage, garbage and recycling Manufacturing Telecommunications Books, e-readers, reading Advertising Restaurants/bars Live theatre - concerts UAVs (Unmanned Aerial Vehicles) Public schools (primary & secondary) Post-secondary (Universities Comm Colleges) Fashion Nature and our effects on it (GHG, garbage) Architecture - what will cities' architecture be?
 Broadcasts (sport) holograms?
-Financial services - banking, insurance, Consumers - retail (staples and discretionary) investments, crypto currency, crowdfunding Internet impact related businesses Millennials' business views and buying habits Privacy protection Wearable computers Ageing and Elder care Cloud computing, Big Data Batteries and electricity storage Green anything
+Financial services - banking, insurance, Consumers - retail (staples and discretionary) investments, crypto currency, crowdfunding Internet impact related businesses Millennials' business views and buying habits Privacy protection Wearable computers Ageing and Elder care Cloud computing, Big Data Artificial Intelligence and Machine Learning Google, Android, Amazon, Apple, e-Bay, etc. Batteries and electricity storage Green anything

 You will have to decide on what future business in your area of interest would attract your attention as a worth-while opportunity by the end of Part 1.
-However, no apps, software packages or leading edge computer technologies are permitted.
+However, apps, software packages or leading edge computer technologies move very quickly, so the 10-year period is too long.
 These fields change in months or even days, not years, so trying to predict what they will look like in 10 years is impossible.